-Named for a combination of discussing how electronic cigarettes work with an old world industrial feel, E Cig Werks provides commentary and updates on all things e-cig.
+Join the discussion of how electronic cigarettes work with an old world industrial feel, as E Cig Werks provides commentary, updates and links on all things e-cig.
 E Cig Werks seeks to add clarity and common sense to the sometimes complicated and cluttered online and retail electronic cigarette industry, along with e-cig affiliate sales links, discounts and more.

 If you can possibly manage the time, please vape both cigs at one meeting.